Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 # Key Findings in Datasets
 ### Key Findings in Stroke Dataset
-The analysis provides several key insights regarding stroke risk factors:
+The analysis provides several key insights regarding stroke factors:

 1. Heart Risk (Heart Disease or Hypertension) Are Associated with Stroke
    - Individuals with heart risk have a significantly higher likelihood of experiencing a stroke.